Copying Events

 When copying an event with segments, the copy is temporarily stored as a draft.
 Use caution if your institution disallows drafts.

-You have the option to copy only this event or to copy the event and relate it to other events to create a related event set.
-If the event you are copying is already in a related event set, you can see its related events in the dialog box and choose to copy any of them or to create a new set.
-See Creating Related Events and Copying Related Events for more information.
+If the event you are copying is already in a related event set, you will see its related events in the window.
+There, you can then choose to copy any of them or create a new set.
+See Copying Related Events and Creating Related Events for more information.related event listImage: Related events will be available for selection when copying.

 If an event's parent is cancelled, 25Live will bring the occurrences back to active, but if the parent event is active, 25Live will copy individual occurrence states as they were.